Summer Succotash

 Most classic recipes are just lima beans, corn, and bacon.
 I’ve seen recipes with all sorts of different vegetables added.
 Play around with the recipe and use your favorite beans or peas!

-• Baby lima beans – Frozen or fresh work great.
-Don’t use canned lima beans they can be too mushy.
+• Baby lima beans – Lima beans add a creamy texture and delicate flavor to the succotash, enhancing the overall richness and depth of the dish.
+Frozen or fresh lima beans work great.
+Don’t use canned lima beans.
+They can be too mushy.

-• Fresh corn kernels – Fresh summer corn on the cob is key to this dish.
+• Fresh corn kernels – Fresh corn kernels bring a burst of natural sweetness, crisp texture, and a delightful taste of summer to the succotash, making it a truly delectable dish.
+Fresh summer corn on the cob is key to this dish.
 It will retain a slightly crunchy texture.
-You will need about 4 ears of corn for this recipe.
+You will need about four ears of corn for this recipe.
+Use frozen corn only if you have to.

 How to Make Summer Succotash

-In a large skillet cook the bacon until crispy.
+• In a large skillet, cook the bacon until crispy.
 Drain on paper towels and crumble.
-Reserve at least 1 tablespoon of the bacon fat in the skillet.
+Reserve at least one tablespoon of the bacon fat in the skillet.

-Add the butter and cook stirring constantly for one minute to melt the butter and coat the vegetables.
+• Add the tablespoons of butter and cook, stirring constantly for one minute to melt the butter and coat the vegetables.
 Remove from the heat.

-Stir in the cherry tomatoes and sliced basil.
+• Stir in the cherry tomatoes and sliced basil.
 Sprinkle the crumbled bacon evenly over the top and serve.
+Season with salt and pepper to taste.

 Why do they call it succotash?